ProGamerGov/captum-tutorials/README.md

 # captum-tutorials

-This repository contains tutorials that did not make it into the main [Captum](https://github.com/pytorch/captum) tutorial suite.
+This repository contains tutorials for Captum's optim module, some of which were not included in the main [Captum](https://github.com/pytorch/captum) tutorial suite due to being more art focused.